-For proper operation, the Glass Safety Barrier (GSB) needs two openings; an air inlet into which room air is drawn and an air outlet which allows warm air to escape.
+For proper operation, the Glass Safety Barrier (GSB) needs two openings; a room air inlet through which room air is drawn in and an warm air outlet opening out which warm air can flow.

 The inlet, for room air in, and the outlet, for warm air out, are built into the walls which enclose the fireplace and are part of your design.